VOLUME 4 Aircraft equipment and operational authorizations

 minimum is based on reported weather conditions at the destination airport.

 conditions, the capabilities of the flightcrew, and the capabilities of the

 airborne and ground- or space-based equipment.
 This concept prohibits a pilot

-from continuing past the FAF or beginning the FAS of
+from continuing past the FAF or beginning the Final Approach Segment (FAS) of

 an IAP unless the reported visibility (RVV or RVR, if applicable) is equal to

-or greater than the authorized visibility (RVV or RVR) minimum for
+or greater than the authorized visibility (RVV or RVR) minimum for that IAP.

 1) Objective.
 The basic objective of the controlling minimum

 FAS, the pilot will be able to safely complete the landing.
 The controlling

 operations can begin an approach and continue to the DA/DH or the MDA

 91.175(c)(d) or §